ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 one-time expert-guided label-driven registration between the average fMOST template and AllenCCFv3.
-This involved sequential alignment of seven manually selected anatomical regions:  1) brain mask/ventricles, 2) caudate/putamen, 3) fimbria, 4) posterior choroid615 plexus, 5) optic chiasm, 6) anterior choroid plexus, and 7) habenular commissure which were prioritized to enable coarse-to-fine correction of shape differences.
+This involved sequential alignment of seven manually selected anatomical regions:  1) brain mask/ventricles, 2) caudate/putamen, 3) fimbria, 4) posterior choroid plexus, 5) optic chiasm, 6) anterior choroid plexus, and 7) habenular commissure which were prioritized to enable coarse-to-fine correction of shape differences.
 Once established, this fMOST-template-to-AllenCCFv3 transform was reused for all subsequent specimens.